-Nottingham Contemporary’s new research strand, Sonic Continuum, investigates practices of world-making through sound, both as a force that constitutes the world and a medium for producing knowledge about it.
+Our research strand, Sonic Continuum, investigates practices of world-making through sound, both as a force that constitutes the world and a medium for producing knowledge about it.
 Thinking through sound, silence and speech, whose voices are heard, who listens, and by what means, Sonic Continuum, explores the sonic as the articulation of tempos and cycles of time.

-By assembling both sequential and simultaneous timeframes, it sets a renewed interest in rhythm as a social language in which connections between historical, political and structural inequities can be perceived.
-It asks: can sound restitute failures to listen?
-What future imaginaries and sonic worlds can listening unfold?
 Sonic Continuum expands on the event series The Violence of Abstraction between March and July 2019, and questions how conjoining our hearing senses with the unsound, the not-yet audible, and the silent, projects imaginative modes of resistance, aural alliances and forms of attunement.

 Sonic Continuum is curated by Sofia Lemos and assisted by Ryan Kearney.

 Due to concerns around COVID-19, the Sonic Continuum symposia series, planned to develop in four instalments over the course of 2020, has been moved online, reshaping as digital commissions that include audio-essays, podcasts, live talks and narrated broadcasts as well as poetry and essay on view in The Contemporary Journal.

 A first instalment ‘Histories of Listening’ on 28-29 March intended to listen our for the compositions of time at play in the interconnected biosocial rhythms of human, vegetal and mineral lives.
 Departing from global histories of labour, it investigates how the complex of time emerged out of colonial encounters and how the pulsing rhythms of colonial modernity are central to capitalist modes of production.